 Have you heard of Chao Cheese?
-I first tasted this revolutionary product at Expo West earlier this year, at the recommendation of my good friend, Tess, The Blender Girl.
+I first tasted this revolutionary product at Expo West, at the recommendation of my good friend, Tess, The Blender Girl.

 Chao Cheese Slices were indeed a pleasant surprise, mimicking the unique bite of dairy cheese slices with impressive ease.
 To note, I found the texture to be remarkably similar to Follow Your Heart’s new cheese slices, and for good reason, the two have nearly identical ingredients.
 There seems to be just one special ingredient that sets Field Roast’s Chao Cheese Slices apart: just a touch of fermented chao tofu.

 Tasting Notes for Field Roast Chao Cheese Slices